The Informativeness of K -Means for Learning Mixture Models: Other Extensions

 Thus if $\bar{\sigma}^2$ is sufficiently small or $\lambda_{\min}$ is sufficiently large, by Lemma~\ref{lem: ostrovsky2006}, we can use the algorithm suggested therein to obtain an approximately-optimal clustering for the original dataset.
 In addition, by Theorem~\ref{thm: original} and Corollary~\ref{coro: triv_ext}, under an appropriate separability assumption, the approximately-optimal clustering is close to the correct target clustering that we ultimately seek.

 We have provided one example of an efficient algorithm to obtain an approximately-optimal clustering.
-Interested readers may refer to the paper by \cite{ackerman2009clusterability} which discusses other computationally efficient algorithms with guarantees.
+Interested readers may refer to the paper by Ackerman and Ben-David \cite{ackerman2009clusterability} which discusses other computationally efficient algorithms with guarantees.